-La Sierra, the central Andean highlands region of Ecuador, covers approximately 70,000 sq km (27,000 sq mi), or about 25% of the country.
-The elevation of the region, often 2,750 m (9,000 ft ) asl or more, gives the region a temperate climate.
+La Sierra, Ecuador's central Andean highlands region, covers approximately 70,000 sq km (27,000 sq mi), or about 25% of the country.
+The region's elevation, often 2,750 m (9,000 ft ) or more, gives the area a temperate climate.

-The Nudo del Azuay, at 4,500 m (14,763 ft) is the highest of these transversal spurs and it divides the Sierra into two subregions: the area of modern volcanism to the north and the area of ancient volcanism to the south.
+The Nudo del Azuay, at 4,500 m (14,763 ft), is the highest of these transversal spurs.
+It divides the Sierra into two subregions: the area of modern volcanism to the north and the area of ancient volcanism to the south.

-Most Ecuadorian cities are set in these valleys, including Ibarra, Ambato, Riobamba, Mindo, Baños and Cuenca.
+Most Ecuadorian cities are in these valleys, including Ibarra, Ambato, Riobamba, Mindo, Baños and Cuenca.
 Quito, the capital city, is located in a high mountain valley on the foothills of the Pichincha volcano.